nn-students-2020h1/11-command/README.md

 * `/infected` - get the probability of you getting COVID - 19
 * `/recommendation` - get the recommendations to avoid COVID - 19
 * `/stat 'your region'` - get the information and a plot of spreading of COVID-19 in your region
+* `/uno` - play UNO game
+* Or just write anything to our bot - it will support the conversation!

 ## Support